jewelsofthought/neshama/site/posts/tol/final/04-leaves.md

 - To allow for personal ID verification.
 - To reduce the amount of extraneous “noise” on the tree.
 - To be able to contain erratic behaviour of individuals.
-- To deal with disputes – as the dispute mechanism will propagate the same way.
-(See Disputes, later.)
+- To deal with disputes – as the dispute mechanism will propagate the same way. {See [Disputes](..html)}